 - API + EDI + file-based integration with real-time end-to-end visibility

-- Back-office systems integration – i.e., connecting your WMS, eCommerce, TMS, ERP, CRM, etc.
+- Back-office systems integration – e.g., connecting your WMS, eCommerce, TMS, ERP, CRM, etc.

 EDI Implementation Guide

-From an outcomes-based, value-creation standpoint, approaching your EDI implementation issues from a strategic, value-creation perspective first will help you focus your available resources on gaining the supply chain agility you need to continually achieve what’s most important to your business.
-So study how money flows through your systems and processes.
-Figure out how you can deliver the best possible customer/partner experience.
-And make sure you’re in a position of confidence and control with whatever technology platform you choose.
+Approaching your business’s EDI implementation issues from a strategic, value-creation perspective will help you focus on gaining the supply chain agility you need to be successful.
+So study how money flows through your systems and processes, figure out how you can deliver the best possible customer/partner experience, and make sure you are in a position of confidence and control with whatever technology platform you choose.

-The Cleo Integration Cloud platform is intrinsically built around giving you choice.
-You can opt for an entirely self-service approach, a 100 percent managed services deployment, or a blend of the two tailored to help you achieve the business outcomes you deem important for business success.
+The Cleo Integration Cloud (CIC) platform is intrinsically built around giving you choice.
+You can opt for an entirely self-service approach, a 100% managed services deployment, or a hybrid model that blends self-service and managed services to help you achieve the business outcomes you desire.

-Cleo also gives you the integration visibility to make real-time decisions -- about inventory status, manufacturing slowdowns, supply shortages (and whether you need to onboard a new/different trading partner), logistics & transportation/delivery schedules, pricing changes, and much more.
-It’s a modern, cloud-based EDI integration platform specifically designed for today’s B2B business.
+CIC also gives you the integration visibility to make real-time decisions about inventory status, manufacturing slowdowns, supply shortages (and whether you need to onboard a new/different trading partner), logistics & transportation/delivery schedules, pricing changes, and more.
+It is a modern, cloud-based EDI integration platform specifically designed for today’s B2B businesses.

 Here are a few more reasons Cleo is different.

-First, we put API, EDI, and file-based integration technology on the same platform.
-We’ve enabled true end-to-end, B2B integration all the way into your back-office systems.
+First, we put API, EDI, and file-based integration technology on the same platform, enabling true end-to-end, B2B integration all the way into your back-office systems.